timescale/docs/tutorials/blockchain-analyze/analyze-blockchain-query.md

 ### Finding a connection between the number of transactions and the transaction fees

-1. Connect to the Timescale database that contains the Bitcoin dataset.
+1. Connect to the $COMPANY database that contains the Bitcoin dataset.
-1. At the psql prompt, use this query to average transaction volume and the fees from the `one_hour_transactions` continuous aggregate:
+1. At the psql prompt, use this query to average transaction volume and the fees from the `one_hour_transactions` $CAGG:

     ```sql
     SELECT